QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 message_len: .word 13
 ```

-For a function to be used in another file, it must be global function.
-This includes the entrypoint function, usually `_start` or `main`.
+For a function to be used in another file, it must be a global function.
+This includes the entry point function, usually `_start` or `main`.

 ```arm
 .global _start